-Now I decided that I don’t need to be notified by flashing icons when something requires my attention on the taskbar, but Windows doesn’t have an option to disable this features.
-As such, unless you use a third-party application to tweak the operating system, you’ll have to make changes to the registry.
+Now I decided I don’t need to be notified by flashing icons when something requires my attention on the taskbar, but Windows doesn’t have the option to disable the feature.
+Unless you use a third-party application to tweak the operating system, you’ll have to change the registry.

 Open the Start menu, do a search for regedit, and run it as an administrator.